Our Mission

 Politicians Are Choosing their Voters

 In Utah, the redistricting process is controlled entirely by the state legislature.
-After every census, lawmakers draw new boundaries for state legislative and congressional districts—often behind closed doors with little transparency or public input.
+After every census, lawmakers draw new boundaries for state legislative and congressional districts.

-Following the 2020 Census, the legislature approved new maps in November 2021 that significantly reshaped political representation across the state.
+Following the 2020 Census, the Utah Legislature approved new congressional and state legislative maps that changed how communities across the state are represented.
 Among the most controversial changes was the decision to split Salt Lake County into all four congressional districts, diluting the political influence of urban voters and dividing communities with shared interests.
+The maps were passed during a one-day special session, without amendments and against the recommendations of the independent redistricting commission.

-Public trust in the process declined sharply as Utahns across the political spectrum raised concerns that the maps were drawn to entrench political power rather than ensure fair representation.
+Public trust in the redistricting process dropped as Utahns from across the political spectrum questioned whether the maps were drawn to protect political power rather than reflect voters.

 Problem Two